Supporting information required for the Disability Inclusion Profile

 The department’s HWIW are considered specialists and should have their involvement demonstrated in supporting information for students undertaking the profile.

 - other regional/divisional or area-based staff whose key role is to provide support to schools.
-Schools are encouraged to identify appropriate additional workforces with their HW/SSS key contact
+Schools are encouraged to identify appropriate additional workforces with their regional disability coordinator, health and wellbeing or student support services key contact.

 Mental health practitioners are also considered specialists where their area of expertise aligns with specific activities.